A Perfect First Hut to Hut Hike in the Dolomites with Kids

 If you’ve not experienced a stay at a mountain hut (rifugio in Italian, or Hütte in German), read A beginner’s guide to mountain huts: Essential tips for first-timers, use my Komoot route to plan your journey, and if you’re new to Komoot, have a read of my Komoot for beginners article.

-If you want to know how to combine this ride with other adventures, check out the following:
+If you want to know how to combine this hike with other adventures, check out the following: